Car Insurance When Not Driving: Options for Parked, Stored & Unused Cars

 If you've sold your vehicle and are waiting to buy another, or you've moved to a city where you don't need a car but occasionally rent or borrow one, a non-owner car insurance policy is the ideal bridge.

 A non-owner policy provides liability coverage — bodily injury and property damage you cause while driving a vehicle you don't own — without being tied to a specific car.
-Learn more about non-owner car insurance costs and who needs it before you make a decision.
+Learn more about non-owner car insurance before you make a decision.

 Who Benefits Most from a Non-Owner Policy?